Dogfish, Lesser Spotted

 Stock area — North Sea, Skagerrak and Kattegat, eastern English Channel, West of Scotland, Irish Sea and southern Celtic Seas

 Lesser spotted dogfish populations have been increasing over time with a slight decrease in the past year.
-There is very little monitoring and management for the stock.
-More research and reporting of demersal sharks (catshark, nursehound and spurdog) by species, is required to ensure they are properly managed.
-Demersal otter trawling is also associated with discarding of unwanted fish and sometimes catch endangered species but capture rates can be reduced with appropriate gear modifications.
+There is a lack of monitoring and management to ensure that their population is at healthy levels.
+Demersal otter trawling is also associated with discarding of unwanted fish and sometimes catch Endangered, Threatened and Protected species but capture rates can be reduced with appropriate gear modifications.

 Lesser spotted dogfish or catshark belongs to one of the largest families of sharks, the dogfishes or Scyliorhinidae.
 Most commonly encountered around the coasts of northern Europe it is a bottom dwelling shark most usually found over sand, mud, algae, and rocky bottoms in coastal waters down to depths of 400 m.
 Like many elasmobranchs, the catshark often aggregates by size and sex.

 In the North East Atlantic females reach first maturity at around 52 cm, with 50% of individuals mature by 57 cm (8 years) and all are expected to be mature by 69 cm.
 Males reach first maturity at around 49 cm, with 50% of individuals mature by 53.5 cm (6 to 7 years) and all mature 62 cm.
 Females lay their eggs during spring and early summer.
 The shark embryos are enclosed in cases (called ‘mermaids’ purses) whilst they develop and mature, a period of 5-11 months depending on sea temperature.